dextr-cloud/dextr-docs/docs/_pages/home.md

 #### Agent Perfomance

-As of version 0.9.2, Agent Availability is expanded to include all agents in the Instance and their metrics through the day.
+Agent Availability is expanded to include all agents in the Instance and their metrics through the day.

 <figure>
    <a href="/assets/images/agent perfomance.jpg">